-NEW ZEALAND – Guest Writer –The third in the series of “How to Bitcoin” articles introducing you to Bitcoin and what you can do with the cryptocurrency.
+NEW ZEALAND – Guest Writer –The fourth in the series of “How to Bitcoin” articles introducing you to Bitcoin and what you can do with the cryptocurrency.
 Here is an overview of how to store your Bitcoin.

 You can store Bitcoin or altcoins in the following ways: